pluralsight/guides/in-review/java-and-j2ee/java-8-stream-api-part-1/article.md

 # Conclusion

 That's it for now.
-As you saw, the Stream interface is powerful and it's not very complicated to use.
+As you saw, the Stream interface is powerful and not very complicated.

-In the [second part](http://tutorials.pluralsight.com/java-and-j2ee/java-8-stream-api-part-2), we'll cover more advanced methods like `map()`, `merge()` and `flatMap()`, and take a look at parallel streams.
+In the [second part](http://tutorials.pluralsight.com/java-and-j2ee/java-8-stream-api-part-2), I'll cover more advanced methods like `map()`, `merge()` and `flatMap()`, and take a look at parallel streams.

+____
+*If you found this tutorial informative, please hit the "Favorites" button.
+Feel free to post comments and feedback in the discussion section below.*